Find the residency status of your members to give them the right tax relief using relief at source.

 - ‘S’ - Scottish residency status

-- ‘U’ - the member hasn’t been matched to a National Insurance number
+- ‘U’ - the member has not been matched to a National Insurance number

-If you included an incorrect National Insurance number for a member in your annual return, the report may provide the correct one in an extra field.
-Use this to update your records.
+The report may provide a different National Insurance number for a given member in an extra field.
+If so, you must use this to update your records.

 You need to tell HMRC by emailing MDTSSETCustomerManagement@hmrc.gsi.gov.uk if you:

-- can’t open your report because the file is corrupt
+- cannot open your report because the file is corrupt

 In your email you must include your scheme administration reference number which HMRC allocated to you for monthly and annual tax relief at source repayments.
 It’s a letter followed by 4 numbers, a ‘/’ and another 2 numbers.
-However, you must replace the letter for a ‘P’, so A1234/01 would become P1234/01.
+However, you must replace the letter for a ‘P’, so A0000/01 would become P0000/01.

 Members without a residency status result

-Where a member doesn’t have a residency status of Scotland or ‘rest of UK’ in the annual report, you’ll need to check you’ve got the correct details.
+Where a member does not have a residency status of Scotland or ‘rest of UK’ in the annual report or look up service, you’ll need to check you’ve got the correct details.

 If you think all the information you have is correct, your scheme member will need to contact National Insurance general enquiries to check their details.

-As mentioned previously, for any members without a residency status for relief at source by the time you apply it to their contributions, you must treat them as having a ‘rest of UK’ status.
+If you do not have a residency status for a member by the time you claim relief at source on their first contribution, you must treat them as having a ‘rest of UK’ status.